Aladin147/BLKWDS_Manager/project_status.md

 22. Inconsistent component usage (buttons, text fields, etc.) (IDENTIFIED in v0.31.0)
 23. ~~Remnant references to light mode/theme switching~~ (FIXED in v0.32.0)
 24. Inconsistent card styling across the application (IDENTIFIED in v0.31.0)
+25. Add a persistent home button for quick navigation back to dashboard (IDENTIFIED in v0.74.0)

 ## Next Steps